davekirby/EFFProject/report/PROJ_KirbyD.md

 ### GymRunner

 A class called GymRunner was created that could learn to play some reinforcement learning environments in openAI Gym.
-It was found to be able to master some simple environments such as cartpole (balancing a 2D pole on a moveable cart) in as few as ten generations.
+It was found to be able to master some simple environments such as CartPole (balancing a 2D pole on a movable cart) in as few as ten generations.
 For LunarLander, a more complex environment, it took several hundred generations to be able to repeatably get a good score.
 A video demonstration of it playing LunarLander is available at https://youtu.be/Oo6hulwqr9M.

 More information about the exploration of the FuzzyClassifier and GymRunner performance against different data sets and gym environments can be found in the Testing and Evaluation section later in this report, along with steps taken to improve the performance.